 Overnight guests are expected to take part in the daily routine, beginning with a 03:00 wakeup bell.
 Accommodation is basic.
 The only daily meal is taken at 08:00, and eating solid foods after noon is forbidden.
 Men staying longer than seven days are expected to shave their heads, beards and eyebrows.
-See Wat Pah Nanachat’s website for the full details, and check out Craig Bennett’s account of what his retreat was like.
+See Wat Pah Nanachat’s website for the full details.

 Wat Nong Pah Pong and its current abbot, Ajahn Liem, was recently at the centre of a controversy over the ordination of female monks, or bhikkhunis.
 After Ajahn Brahm quietly ordained four women in Australia, Wat Nong Pah Pong’s elders officially expelled him from their community, igniting an international uproar among progressive Buddhists.
 As with virtually all Thai temples, female monastics can still receive only the inferior status of mae chii at Wat Nong Pah Pong and its branches.

 When visiting Wat Nong Pah Pong, Wat Pah Nanachat, and any other Thai monestary, it’s important to be respectful by wearing clothes that fully cover the shoulders and knees—and everything in between.
 Women should stay at least a few feet away from monks, and visiting after 17:00 is not advisable.